 A course to familiarize students with hospitality sales practices used in restaurants, hotels and clubs, from market analysis to actual sales activity.
 The course includes guest lectures, term projects, and voluntary membership in the Hotel Sales Management Association.
-Prerequisite: C- or better in HSP\ 100.
-(Fa) 3 credits
+Prerequisite: C- or better in HSP 100.
+(Fa) 3 credits effectively in a customer driven service economy.
+This course will focus on the concepts and applications of communications, strategic planning, teamwork, coaching, and vision building, as well as an introduction to Total Quality Management.
+This course emphasizes the importance of development and retention of repeat customers and business buyers.
+Class 3 hours per week.
+(Sp) 3 credits

-HSP\ 238: Relationship Marketing
+HSP 238: Relationship Marketing